alexjsmac/shoot-the-bubbles/Readme.md

 # Download and Install
-The user can install the game from the Google Play Store:
+The user can download and install the game from the Google Play Store using the link below.
+The app is in Beat release so you have to use the link to open and play it.

 https://play.google.com/store/apps/details?id=com.alexmaclean.shootthebubbles